kikpond15/portfolio/README.md

 hugo new site siteName
 ```

-add new content
+add new content in project

 ```
-hugo new  directory/contentName.md
+hugo new  project/contentName.md
 ```

 view site(local)